D-Day Battles for France: London to London

 Trace the events that left a tragic and courageous mark on the 20th century -- and on France's northerly fringes.
 See the places you've read about in history books, setting the scene for an unforgettable experience.

-This 4-day short excursion from Paris focuses on the sobering events of D-Day, and the tales of valour, courage, and sacrifice that rose from it.
+This 5-day short excursion from London focuses on the sobering events of D-Day, and the tales of valour, courage, and sacrifice that rose from it.

-Depart from Paris.
-If you have extra time, you may wish to visit the Hotel des Invalides, France’s premiere military history museum, containing Napoleon’s tomb.
-Then visit Sword Beach and take in the view from the Merville Battery, followed by Ranville, the first village liberated by the Allied offensive.
+Depart from London, visit Sword Beach and take in the view from the Merville Battery, followed by Ranville, the first village liberated by the Allied offensive.
 Stop at the War Cemetrery on your way to Pegasus Bridge, before settling into your accommodation in Sainte-Marie-du-Mont.

 Two days of immersion in the history of D-Day are divided by country.
 Your first day focuses on the contributions of Britain and Canada.
 You’ll visit the Gold and Juno beaches, Mulberry Harbour, and the Canadian cemeteries.
 Then on day two, turn your attention to America’s contribution.
 Hear the stories of John Steele, and take in the sheer size of the battlefields as you reflect on this chapter in history.
 Visit the American Normandy Cemetery before the day’s end.